DavidBrynnHouse/Data_601_HW-3/README.md

 ![Image](https://github.com/DavidBrynnHouse/Data_601_HW-1/blob/master/Images/Box-Plot.png)

+We can see from the above box plot that there are several outlier titles with 50 or more words.
+We can also see that there is not a cerrelation between the length of the title and the popularity of a post.

 ## Conclusions

 ---

 Becuase I only have the top 100 posts from r/pics I hesitate to draw many conclusions without a loss of generality.
-However I can see that most posts have fewer than 20 words.
-This may change depending on the subreddit since mods are able to specify a minimum and a maximum title length[3]
+However, I can see that most posts have fewer than 20 words.
+This may change depending on the subreddit since mods are able to specify a minimum and a maximum title length[3].
+Based on the data available it seems that there is not relationship between the number of words in a title and how popular that post is.

 ## Bibliography